-See "Reviewing the prerequisites" on page 33.

-See "Scheduling SQL snapshot sets" on page 34.

-■ Running the Quick Recovery Configuration Wizard to configure and schedule snapshot sets

-■ Optionally, saving the configuration and schedules to a template file

-■ Applying the configuration

-See "Viewing the status of

-■ Viewing the status of scheduled snapshots to determine

-whether they were successful

-Deleting schedules that are no longer needed or modifying
+Objective Tasks See "Reviewing the prerequisites" on page 31.
+Verifying hardware and software prerequisites See "Scheduling SQL Server snapshot sets" on page 32.
+Running the Quick Recovery Configuration Wizard to configure and schedule snapshot sets Optionally, saving the configuration and schedules to a template file Applying the configuration See "Viewing the status of scheduled snapshots" on page 62.
+Viewing the status of scheduled snapshots to determine whether they were successful See "Deleting or modifying schedules" on page 65.
+Deleting schedules that are no longer needed or modifying schedules

-Table 3-1 Tasks for implementing snapshot sets with the configuration wizard on page 64.
+Table 3-1 Tasks for implementing snapshot sets with the configuration wizard